pkic/pqccm/_index.md

 Trident HSM is a general purpose network HSM developed by [I4P](https://www.i4p.com/) that received the Common Criteria (CC) EAL4+ (EN 419221-5 as well as EN 419241-2) certification.

 Cryptographic applications are enabled to use Post-Quantum algorithms even in the CC restricted mode that helps with using hybrid solutions and the transition to PQC.

+## IBM
+The [IBM 4770-001 Cryptographic Coprocessor Security Module / Crypto Express 8S (CEX8S)](https://www.ibm.com/docs/en/cryptocards?topic=4770-overview) is a HSM (Hardware Security Module) implemented on a PCIe card with an IBM designed ASIC, designed to meet the highest level of security certification.

 ## IP Cores Inc
 IP Cores Inc offers [PQC IP Cores](https://www.ipcores.com/PQC_IP_core.html) for FPGA and ASIC.